Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Introduction

 \textbf{(Q2)} \textit{Assuming that both the FOM and the ROM are run in convection-dominated, marginally-resolved regime, if numerical stabilization is used for the FOM, is numerical stabilization still needed for the ROM?}\\[-0.3cm]

 To our knowledge, question (Q2) is still open.
 In this paper, we take a step in answering question (Q2).
 Specifically, we consider two scenarios in which both the FOM and the ROM are run in the marginally-resolved regime.
-In this setting, we compare two types of ROMs: \begin{itemize} \item[(i)] EFR-ROM, in which we use the EFR regularization at the FOM level but not at the ROM level; and \item[(ii)] EFR-EFRROM, in which we use the EFR regularization both at the FOM level and at the ROM level.
-In this paper, we call this strategy {\it ``FOM-ROM consistency."} \end{itemize} We compare the EFR-ROM and the EFR-EFRROM in the numerical simulation of a 2D flow past a circular cylinder with time-dependent Reynolds number~\cite{john2004reference,schafer1996benchmark}.
-The numerical results show that the EFR-EFRROM is significantly more accurate than the EFR-ROM.
+In this setting, we compare two types of ROMs: \begin{itemize} \item[(i)] {{EFR-noEFR}}, in which we use the EFR regularization at the FOM level but not at the ROM level; and \item[(ii)] {EFR-EFR}, in which we use the EFR regularization both at the FOM level and at the ROM level.
+In this paper, we call this strategy {\it ``FOM-ROM consistency."} \end{itemize} We compare the {{EFR-noEFR}} and the {EFR-EFR} in the numerical simulation of a 2D \A{incompressible }flow past a circular cylinder with time-dependent Reynolds number~\cite{john2004reference,schafer1996benchmark}.
+The numerical results show that the {EFR-EFR} is significantly more accurate than the {{EFR-noEFR}}.
 Thus, these results suggest that the answer to question (Q2) is that, in the convection-dominated, marginally-resolved regime, numerical stabilization should be used both at a FOM level and at a ROM level, i.e., that FOM-ROM consistency is beneficial.